mrets/Help/hourly_reporting.md

 # Hourly Reporting

-M-RETS is the first tracking system to support hourly data with issuances.
-Until now, you could only view hourly data on individual batches of Certificates.
-M-RETS now supports Hourly Reporting for multiple vintages.
+M-RETS supports Hourly Reporting for single and multiple vintages.
 This guide will walk you through the Hourly Reporting process.

 M-RETS allows Hourly Reporting only for intact (i.e. not subdivided after issuance) batches of Certificates.
 The following will render a batch of certificates ineligible for Hourly Reporting at this time:

-1. Certificates that an Organization has separated into multiple active batches for any reason, even if they maintain ownership of all the RECs from the original issuance.
+1. Certificates that an Organization separated into multiple active batches for any reason, even if they maintain ownership of all the RECs from the original issuance.

 2. Certificates in a batch where RECs from the issuance batch were transferred to another party.